anton46/Foursquare-CollectionPicker/README.md

 # Forsquare-CollectionPicker
-Collection Picker that looks like Forsquare Taste picker
+Collection Picker is an Android View library which looks like Forsquare Taste picker